sanjanb/langchain/_posts/2024-01-02-lesson-02-langchain-basics.md

 tags: [lesson, foundation, langchain, framework]
 ---

-# 🔗 Lesson 2: LangChain Basics
+# Lesson 2: LangChain Basics

 **Discover LangChain, the powerful framework that makes building AI applications simple and scalable.**

-## 📚 Learning Objectives
+## Learning Objectives

 By the end of this lesson, you will:

-✅ **Understand** what LangChain is and why it's essential for AI development
+- **Understand** what LangChain is and why it's essential for AI development
-✅ **Install** and set up LangChain in your development environment
+- **Install** and set up LangChain in your development environment
-✅ **Recognize** the core components and architecture of LangChain
+- **Recognize** the core components and architecture of LangChain
-✅ **Build** your first simple LangChain application
+- **Build** your first simple LangChain application

-## 🤔 What is LangChain?

-**LangChain** is an open-source framework designed to simplify the creation of applications using large language models (LLMs).
+## What is LangChain?**LangChain** is an open-source framework designed to simplify the creation of applications using large language models (LLMs).
 It provides a standard interface for working with different LLMs and includes modular components for building complex AI workflows.

 ### Why LangChain?